-While snake plants have a reputation of being some of the hardiest houseplants, that doesn’t mean they don’t have their problems.
-Exposing your snake plant to the wrong temperature or humidity can cause minor or serious issues and also cause the plant to droop, flop, or turn shades of yellow.
+While snake plants have a reputation for being some of the hardiest houseplants, that doesn’t mean they don’t have their problems.
+Exposing your snake plant to the wrong temperature or humidity can cause minor or severe issues and also cause the plant to droop, flop, or turn shades of yellow.

 While many houseplants like high humidity, snake plants prefer moderate to low humidity.
 If the humidity is constantly above 60%, your plants may develop issues.

 Even if you’re using well-draining potting soil and watering on a proper schedule, high humidity can cause issues with rot.
 If you notice your plant’s leaves have become soft and mushy and the plant is drooping somewhat, high humidity might be to blame.

 Air conditioners and heaters typically lower the humidity within an acceptable range.
 However, high humidity can become a problem if you’re not running either of these.
 If the humidity becomes too high, you can utilize a dehumidifier.

 You should also remember that snake plants like lower humidity than many other houseplants.
 They will be happier next to cacti and succulents than they would be hanging out with monsteras and pothos.

 Now that you know the issues that high humidity can cause let’s look at low humidity.
 If the air around your snake plant is extremely dry for an extended period of time, your plant may develop crispy, brown leaf margins.

 As far as snake plants go, you’ll have to worry more about the temperature being too low rather than too high.